Gain more loyal customers, reject only fraudsters

 We’ve built Nethone Profiler, a solution that allows us to collect unique first-hand data about online users.

-We deeply believe that the future of e-commerce will mean less and less online friction for users.
-Years of experience in online business allowed us to understand how much of the user-side friction is caused by imprecise risk management processes.
-Nethone has been created to enable the further dynamic growth of the e-commerce channel, thanks to radically reducing the risk management related friction - manual verification and passive authentication.
+We deeply believe that the future of e‑commerce will mean less and less online friction for users.
+Years of experience in online business allowed us to understand how much of the user‑side friction is caused by imprecise risk management processes.
+Nethone was created to enable the further dynamic growth of the e‑commerce channel, thanks to radically reducing the risk management related friction — manual verification and passive authentication.

 From knowing to understanding

 What’s the difference between Know Your Customer (KYC) and Know Your Users™ (KYU)?